AkshaySingh-DS/MachineLearning_and_DataScience_Concept/README.md

 # MachineLearning_and_DataScience_Concept
-This repository consist Fundamental concepts that need to learn data science/machine Learning
+This repository consist Fundamental concepts that needed to learn dataScience/machine Learning.